timfish/snekdown-docs/chapters/quotes.md

 > This is a
 > Multiline Quote

-You can even add add additional metadata to quotes, like the autor or year:
+You can even add additional metadata to quotes, like the autor or year:
 ```md
 [author=Trivernis year=2020 display='{{author}} - {{year}}']> This is a quote with metadata
 ```